Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 Angular Dynamic Hooks allows you to load Angular components into dynamic content, such as html strings (similar to a "dynamic" template) or even already-existing html trees.

 Works as part of an Angular app or fully standalone.
+Load components by selectors or **any text pattern**.
 No JiT-compiler required - [just install and go](https://mtobisch.github.io/ngx-dynamic-hooks/documentation/v3/quickstart).

 ![ngx-dynamic-hooks-optimize](https://github.com/MTobisch/ngx-dynamic-hooks/assets/12670925/ef27d405-4663-48a5-97b5-ca068d7b67d8)